-A short-term policy comes with a maximum benefit period, usually of 1 or 2 years.
+A short-term income protection policy comes with a maximum benefit period, usually of 1 or 2 years.
 This is the maximum amount of time it would pay out for per claim.
 It stops paying out after that time, even if you’re still unable to work.

-A full-term policy doesn’t have a maximum benefit period.
+A full-term income protection policy doesn’t have a maximum benefit period.
 It would keep paying out for as long as you’re unable to work.
 It would only stop paying if you became well enough to work again, you retired, or your policy ended – whichever happens first.

 10. Do I need income protection if I’ve got sick pay?